macd2point0/MMM-CloneWarsQuotes/README.md

 ## Using the module

-To use this module, add it to the modules array in the `config/config.js` file:
+To use this module, add it to the modules array in the `config/config.js` file in the ~/MagicMirror directory
 ````javascript
 modules: [
 	 {